AntigmaLabs/nanochat-rs/README.md

 one is provided in the repo).

 ## High level roadmap
-- A webserver to match original pythong reference
+- A webserver to match original python reference
 - SFT and RL(requires backward pass)
-- (maybe) bring back the embedded python(or any context free language like Lua)
+- (maybe) bring back the embedded python interpreter (or other context free language like Lua)
-- Additional tensor backend other than Candle
+- Additional tensor backend other than Candle, encountered many candle kernel issues while building this.
 - Pretraining (low priority, likely limited utility to do full training in Rust)

 ## License